fastlane/ci/README.md

 ## Docs

-- [VISION.md](VISION.md): Describes the overall vision and idea of this project, with its core principials
+- [VISION.md](VISION.md): Describes the overall vision and idea of this project, with its core principals
 - [docs/SystemArchitecture.md](docs/SystemArchitecture.md): Describes the overall design architecture of `fastlane.ci`, including the controllers, services, data sources, and data objects
 - [docs/ArtifactsAndBuilds.md](docs/ArtifactsAndBuilds.md): Describes how we store builds and their artifacts
 - [docs/use_cases](docs/use_cases): Describe the ideal use cases and the user flow